trentapple/llama.vscode/README.md

 - Llama Agent for agentic coding
 - Add/remove/export/import for models - completion, chat, embeddings and tools
 - Model selection - for completion, chat, embeddings and tools
-- Orchestra (group of models) concept introduced.
-Selecting/Deselecting orchestra selects/deselects all the models in it
+- Env (group of models) concept introduced.
+Selecting/Deselecting env selects/deselects all the models in it
-- Add/remove/export/import for orchestra
+- Add/remove/export/import for env
 - Predefined models (including OpenAI gpt-oss 20B added as a local one)
-- Predefined Orchestras for different use cases - only completion, chat + completion, chat + agent, etc.
+- Predefined envs for different use cases - only completion, chat + completion, chat + agent, loccal full package (with gpt-oss 20B), etc.
 - MCP tools selection for the agent (from VS Code installed MCP Servers)
 - Search and download models from Huggingface directly from llama-vscode